emberjs/rfcs/text/0000-named-blocks-and-yields.md

 in response to [the unresolved RFC](https://github.com/emberjs/rfcs/pull/72) for named yields.

 The primary alternative for this is to just forgo named blocks completely and rely on contextual components for composability.
-However, I feel there are problems with flexibility in content composability that that named blocks/yields solve contextual components just can't.
+However, I feel that named blocks/yields solve problems with flexibility in content composability that contextual components just cannot.
 Another way to achieve [something like named yields](https://github.com/emberjs/rfcs/pull/72#issuecomment-219174876) wihtout actually implementing it was suggested by [@foxnewsnetwork](https://github.com/foxnewsnetwork).
-However, the simulation of named yields is arguably hard to teach/understand.
+However, this simulation of named yields is arguably hard to teach/understand.

 # Unresolved questions